voltrue2/gracelog/README.md

 The output of the above code would be:

-**NOTE:** Spcing is off in this example, but the actual output would have correct spacing.
+**NOTE:** Spacing is off in this example, but the actual output would have correct spacing.

 ```
 +---------+--------------------+-----------------------------------------+------------------------+--------+----------+-----------------+